GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 ### Configure the Client Application

-- Your client application must have a valid SSL certification, so the URL includes: `https://`
+- Your client application must have a valid SSL certificate, so the URL includes: `https://`
 - The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP Address.
 You can configure the `hostname` by adding the following entry in `C:\Windows\System32\drivers\etc\host` file:

     `127.0.0.1  client.example.com`

 - Open the downloaded [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd-csharp library in Visual Studio.

 - Enable SSL using the following instructions: